 The higher the investment earnings that can be generated, the lower the contributions needed to be provided by members and by the University.
 However, there are significant risks inherent in investment markets and the higher the return that is targeted, the higher the risk of losing money is likely to be.
 The next two sections will examine the role of contributions and investment earnings and the following two sections will discuss fees & expenses and payments.

 Pension Assets Contributions

 The University of Toronto pension plans are defined benefit contributory plans.
-Contributions:
+The following chart shows the contributions made by employees and by the University over the past several years.